Riesz-based orientation of localizable Gaussian fields: Proofs

 \

 (ii) \underline{Second step:}

 \

-We then proved that the convergence holds in the sense of finite dimensional distributions.
-To deduce Proposition~\ref{pro:ex2}, we prove in the same way as in Step 2 of Proposition~\ref{pro:local:orientation:genCFBA} a Kolmogorov criteria.
+We then prove that the convergence holds in the sense of finite dimensional distributions.
+To deduce Proposition~\ref{pro:ex2}, we follow the same way as in Step 2 of Theorem~\ref{theo:local:orientation:genCFBA} a Kolmogorov criteria.

 with $s=r\ip{\frac{\ope{\Phi}(\vect{x_0}+\rho \vect{u})-\ope{\Phi}(\vect{x_0}+\rho \vect{v})}{\rho}}{\vect{\Theta}}$.
-Let denote by $C_H$ the first integral above and $P$ the second one.
+Let denote by $I_H$ the first integral above and $I_C$ the second one.
 Then, since $\ope{\Phi}$ is $C^1$, one have